Integrating with Cocoapods

 Configuring Tracking Permission Alerts With ATT Framework for iOS 14+

-The AppTrackingTransparency (ATT) framework works by presenting an app-tracking authorization request to the user.
+The AppTrackingTransparency (ATT) framework requires a user authorization request for app tracking.
 The tracking authorization status is then returned based on the user's selection.

-According to Apple, apps must use the AppTrackingTransparency framework if they collect data about end-users and share this with other companies for purposes of tracking across apps and websites.
+Per Apple policies, apps use the AppTrackingTransparency framework to collect end-user data and share it with other companies to track users across apps and websites.

-DT uses the ATT framework, in iOS 14 and above, to retrieve users' authorization statuses.
-For more information about ATT, click here.
+DT uses the ATT framework in iOS 14 and above to retrieve user authorization statuses.
+For more information, see App Tracking Transparency.

 SKAdNetwork Attribution Solution

-Apple created the SKAdNetwork API for advertisers to measure app installs in a privacy-aware manner in iOS 14 and above.
-Configuring SKAdNetwork IDs is a crucial aspect of monetizing with DT Exchange since it allows our DSPs to credit your app with installs.
-It is highly encouraged that all of DT's recommended SKAdNetwork IDs are added to your info.plist to maximize your revenue potential.
+The SKAdNetwork API enables advertisers to measure app installs in a privacy-aware manner in iOS 14 and above.
+Configuring SKAdNetwork IDs is crucial to monetizing with DT Exchange since it allows DSPs to credit your app with installs.
+DT recommends that you include SKAdNetwork IDs in the info.plist

 -